whitlocktech/sassafrascrafts-site/README.md

 *   /api/auth/refreshtoken
     This one controls the refresh token
 *   /api/test/all
     This endpoint is open to anyone.
-So best to use on the front end like blog everyone can view.
+So best to use for the front end like blog everyone can view.
 *   /api/test/user
     This endpoint is restricted to signed-in users
 *   /api/test/mod
-    This endpoint is restricted to signed-in moderators
+    This endpoint is restricted to signed-in moderators.
 *   /api/test/admin
     This endpoint is restricted to signed-in admins

-These endpoints are examples and will be further expanded to actual endpoints in the applications that will be built with it.
+These endpoints are examples and will be further expanded to current endpoints in the applications that will be built with it.

+---

+### RoadMap

+*    [ ]  Add SSO support
+*    [ ]  Add the ability to upload things like pictures

+This is a learning repository for me.
+I welcome all advice and examples of how to do things better.
+If you know how to implement things on the RoadMap, or have ideas about other things that I should include in this, please let me know.
+I will also accept PRs to update things.
+I just ask that you please either document it with comments or include a .md file that explains what is going on and how it works.
+Thanks,

+Whitlocktech